Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum

 Particularly interesting are the values of $\Omega \simeq n |\chi|$, where the system passes from the weak- to the strong-modulated case for a specific state $\ket{n}$.
 At these values, it is possible for a $n$-photon resonance to exactly match the LZSM dips of a different $m$-photon resonance.
 We observe the signatures of avoided level crossings between resonances in Figs.~\ref{fig:non_perturbative}(b-c), indicating that the $\ket{0} \to \ket{1}$ and $\ket{0} \to \ket{2}$ resonances interact through the action of an effective emergent coupling.
 In this sense, these different resonances constitute a \textit{controllable synthetic Floquet space}, where changing $\Omega$ and $\zeta$ allows selecting an effective interaction between these multiphoton resonances.
 This is also evident in Fig.~\ref{fig:non_perturbative} (d), where the ratio $\Omega/\zeta$ is changed, leading both to different interference patterns and different splittings between the Floquet states.

 To further highlight an example of these non-perturbative effects, in \figsref{fig:non_perturbative}~(f-g) we fix $\Omega = |\chi|$.
 First, we numerically simulate the interplay of these effects in \figref{fig:non_perturbative}~(f).
 We predict a partial overlap between the second multiphoton transition $\ket{0} \to \ket{2}$ with the first LZSM dip associated with the $\ket{0} \to \ket{1}$ transition at $\Delta = -\Omega$.
 For increasing modulation strength $\zeta$, the LZSM structure predicted by \eqref{Eq:effective_hamiltonian_multiphotonic} is observed, although strongly deformed compared to the prediction of the effective model due to the presence of the LZSM lobe associated with the $\ket{0} \to \ket{1}$ resonance.
 These theoretical predictions are completely recovered in the data in \figref{fig:non_perturbative}~(g).
 Finally, in \figref{fig:non_perturbative}~(h) we fix $\Omega = 1.5 |\chi|$, and we observe a line splitting of several resonances, indicating again the merging and interaction between $\ket{0} \to \ket{2}$ and $\ket{0} \to \ket{1}$ transitions.
-For larger drive amplitudes (not shown), the system shows an extremely rich structure that cannot be simply assigned to any of these original phenomena.

 Note also the asymmetric nature of the interference pattern, determined by the negative sign of the Kerr nonlinearity.